avrilcoghlan/LittleBookofRBioinformatics/src/chapter9.rst

 Model answers to the exercises are given in
 `Answers to the exercises on Comparative Genomics <./chapter_answers.html#comparative-genomics>`_.

-xxx

 Q1.
-How many cow genes are there in the current version of the Ensembl database?
+How many *Mycobacterium ulcerans* genes are there in the current version of the Ensembl Bacteria database?
-    How many of the cow Ensembl genes are protein-coding genes?
+    Note: the bacterium *Mycobacterium ulcerans* causes `Buruli ulcer <http://www.who.int/buruli/en/>`_, which is classified by the WHO as a neglected tropical disease.

 Q2.
-How many cow protein-coding genes have human orthologues?
-    How many of the cow protein-coding genes have one-to-one orthologues in human?
+How many of the *Mycobacterium ulcerans* Ensembl genes are protein-coding genes?

 Q3.
-How many cow genes have Pfam domains?
+How many *Mycobacterium ulcerans* protein-coding genes have *Mycobacterium leprae* orthologues?
+    Note: *Mycobacterium leprae* is the bacterium that causes `leprosy <http://www.who.int/lep/en/>`_, which is classified by the WHO as a neglected tropical disease.

 Q4.
-What are the top 5 most common Pfam domains in cow genes, and how many copies of each are there in the cow protein set?
+How many of the*Mycobacterium ulcerans* protein-coding genes have one-to-one orthologues in *Mycobacterium leprae*?

 Q5.
+How many *Mycobacterium ulcerans* genes have Pfam domains?

+Q6.
+What are the top 5 most common Pfam domains in *Mycobacterium ulcerans* genes?

+Q7. how many copies of each of the top 5 domains found in Q6 are there in the *Mycobacterium ulcerans* protein set?

-How many of copies are there in the human protein set, of each of the top 5 cow protein domains?
+Q8.
+How many of copies are there in the *Mycobacterium lepraae* protein set, of each of the top 5 *Mycobacterium ulcerans* Pfam protein domains?

+Q9.
 Are the numbers of copies of some domains different in the two species?

-    How would you check if this is a statistically significant difference?
+Q10.
+Of the differences found in Q9, are any of the differencess statistically significant?